Savannah McCaskill

-Savannah Elizabeth McCaskill (born July 31, 1996) is an American professional soccer player who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She played college soccer for the South Carolina Gamecocks before being selected second overall in the 2018 NWSL College Draft.
-She has had spells in the NWSL with Sky Blue FC, the Chicago Red Stars, Racing Louisville FC, and Angel City FC.
+Savannah Elizabeth McCaskill (born July 31, 1996) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL).
+She played college soccer for the South Carolina Gamecocks and was selected second overall in the 2018 NWSL College Draft by the Boston Breakers.

+McCaskill has spent the majority of her career in the NWSL, including spells with Sky Blue FC, the Chicago Red Stars, Racing Louisville, Angel City, and the San Diego Wave.
 She received NWSL Second XI honors with Angel City in 2023.
-She earned six caps for the United States national team in 2018.
+She has six caps for the United States national team, all earned in 2018.

 Early life

+McCaskill was born on July 31, 1996.

+She was raised in Sumter, South Carolina, before moving to Chapin when she was in seventh grade.
+Her mother, Tina, was the principal of a local elementary school (and later director of the district's elementary schools), while her father, Greg, owned a business.

-McCaskill was raised in Chapin, South Carolina, where she attended Irmo High School.
-She was twice-named to the All-State team and was the team's highest-scoring player in 2012 with 33 goals.
+McCaskill was twice-named to the All-State team and was the team's highest-scoring player in 2012 with 33 goals.
 As a senior, she was ranked by Top Drawer Soccer in the top 100 players and top 20 midfielders nationwide.

 McCaskill played club soccer for CESA 95 in the Elite Clubs National League (ECNL) and captained the team.
 She played for the South Carolina Olympic Development Program (ODP) team from 2008 to 2012 and the regional ODP team from 2010 to 2013.

 College career

 McCaskill attended the University of South Carolina where she played for the Gamecocks from 2014 to 2017.

 As a freshman, she started in all 25 matches and tied for the most points (15) on the team playing as a forward (though initially recruited as a defender).
 She was named as Freshman of the Year by the Southeastern Conference (SEC) and was named to the conference's second-team and all-freshman teams.

 As a sophomore starting in all 25 games, McCaskill led the team in points and goals (29 and 10 respectively) while her nine assists ranked second.
 She ranked in the top five in the SEC for points and assists per game as well as total assists.
 She was named to the All-SEC First Team, NSCAA All-South Region First Team and was voted the team's Offensive Player of the Year.

 In 2016, McCaskill's 45 points and 17 goals set new school records for a single season.
 Her ten game-winning goals ranked second in Division 1 and first in the SEC.
 She was named the SEC's Offensive Player of the Week in early September.
-She scored a hat-trick against Tulsa in August marking the first time one had been scored by a player on the team since 2010.
+She scored a hat-trick against Tulsa in August, which marked the first time one had been scored by a player on the team since 2010.